-We want to welcome back our staff, faculty and students to our campuses as directed by state and federal mandates.
-Our campus life will be very different and these guidelines have been created to protect the health and safety of our campus communities, which includes Auraria, the Advanced Manufacturing Center (AMC), and the Lowry Center for Health Sciences.
+We want to welcome back our staff, faculty and students to our campuses starting the week of July 13th.
+Our campus life will be very different this summer and fall and these guidelines have been created to protect the health and safety of our campus communities, which includes Auraria, the Advanced Manufacturing Center (AMC), and the Lowry Center for Health Sciences.

 - Watch the Community College of Denver Safe Return to Campus video before visiting any CCD locations - 2.
 Complete the COVID Check-In Form each day that you plan to come to any of CCD's locations.
 This form may be accessed at covidcheck.ccd.edu - 3.
-Make sure you have your CCD student/staff ID available and visible. - 4.
-Check our Return-to-Campus Office Hours to determine if in-person hours are offered before visiting campus.
+Make sure you have your CCD student/staff ID available and visible.

+4. Check our Return-to-Campus Office Hours to determine if in-person hours are offered before visiting campus.